HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

   )
 }}

-The goal of the Web Almanac’s SEO chapter is to identify and assess main elements and configurations that play a role in a website’s organic search optimization.
+The goal of the Web Almanac's SEO chapter is to identify and assess main elements and configurations that play a role in a website's organic search optimization.
 By identifying these elements we hope that websites can leverage our findings to improve their ability to be crawled, indexed, and ranked by search engines.
 In this chapter we provide a snapshot of their status in 2020 and a summary of what has changed [since 2019](../2019/seo).

 It is important to note that besides the [HTTP Archive](https://httparchive.org/) this analysis also includes data from [Lighthouse](https://developers.google.com/web/tools/lighthouse/), the [Chrome UX Report](https://developers.google.com/web/tools/chrome-user-experience-report), as well as raw and rendered HTML elements.
-In the case of the HTTP Archive and Lighthouse it is limited to the data identified from websites’ home pages only, not site-wide crawls.
+In the case of the HTTP Archive and Lighthouse it is limited to the data identified from websites' home pages only, not site-wide crawls.
 We have taken this into consideration when doing assessments.
 Keeping this distinction in mind is important when drawing conclusions from our results.
 You can learn more about it in our [methodology](./methodology) page.

-Let us go through this years’ websites Organic Search optimization main findings.
+Let us go through this years' websites Organic Search optimization main findings.

 ## Fundamentals